Best Project Management Software: 11 Tools Compared

 7. Notion: Best for notetakers

-Notion is an elevated system to create and store dynamic documents, sheets, and note taking.
-This works best for companies or individuals who just need a more organized space for thoughts and ideas, though Notion can feel limited in how you can work with others in the tool itself.
+Notion is an advanced system for creating and storing flexible documents, sheets, and notes.
+This works best for individuals who need an organized space for thoughts and ideas, though collaboration can feel limited.

 Integrate: See the power of Asana + Notion